Peppygal/DSA-Data-Analysis-Capstone-Project/README.md

 Recommendations to Increase Revenue from Bottom 10 Customers:

 Understand Their Behavior: Conduct a customer profile analysis to understand their industry, purchase history, order frequency, and preferences.
-Ask: Why aren’t they buying more? — Is it pricing?
+Ask Why aren’t they buying more? — Is it pricing?
 Product fit?
 Awareness?

 Personalized Engagement: Assign a sales rep or customer success contact to engage them directly.
 Tailor communication and recommendations based on their specific needs or sector.